 Collegiate membership comes at a low one-time fee and allows students membership for their entire college career and even through the first year of their professional membership.

-Perhaps in part because it is rewarded, ALA student chapters strive at recruiting, retaining and communicating with members using technology.
+Perhaps in part because it is rewarding, ALA student chapters strive at recruiting, retaining and communicating with members using technology.
 They have a commitment to through strategic planning and strong leadership.

 To ensure strong leaders, ALA has created an established mentor network that provides students and professionals an environment to share expertise and an opportunity to learn.